-Over the deployment period, water temperature ranged from 1.63°C to 12.62°C, with a median value of 3.57°C (Figure 2).
+Over the deployment period, water temperature ranged from 6.63°C to 19.02°C, with a median value of 12.81°C (Figure 2).
 As evidenced in the graph below, air temperature fluctuates to a much greater extent each day compared to water temperature.
 Air temperature data was obtained from the Voisey's Bay airstrip weather station.

 Water temperature was variable over the course of the deployment period, similar to air temperature.
 This water body takes longer to acclimate to changes in temperature as it has a much larger surface area compared to the brooks at the other RTWQ stations in this network.
+Water and air temperatures demonstrated a gradual decline from mid-August onwards, as can be expected with seasonal changes.